ipinfo/node/README.md

 #### Best practices

 Each `lookup` method will throw an error when the lookup does not complete successfully.
-A program that performs a lookup should catch errors and return a default value.
+A program that performs a lookup should catch errors unless it is desirable for the error to bubble up.
 For example, if your program is performing a lookup to find the country code of an IP:

 ```typescript
 const ipinfo = await ipinfoWrapper.lookupIp("1.1.1.1").catch(error => null);